-Students read novels, plays, poetry, nonfiction, and short stories with attention to comprehension, text-based responses, vocabulary, critical thinking, and literary devices.
-Units of study consist of a comprehensive selection of core texts including, "My Last Duchess," Hamlet, and A Room Of One's Own.
-A focus on writing a well-organized research-based composition and a responsive, coherent literature essay will be a priority.
-Speaking and listening skills will be strengthened.
+Students will study a cross-section of literature including short stories, poems, nonfiction selections, American literature, and William Shakespeare's Hamlet.
+During the school year, students will also complete a library research project designed to reinforce their skills in the use of electronic databases.
 At the end of the year, students will take the New York State Comprehensive Regents Exam in English.
 This exam evaluates students in four areas: listening, vocabulary, reading comprehension, and writing.
 This course provides ongoing reinforcement of these skills.